brunocpf/nearest-tailwind-colors/README.md

-# `tailwind-nearest-colors`
+# `nearest-tailwind-colors`

 ## Overview

-`getTailwindNearestColors` is a utility function that calculates the nearest colors from the Tailwind CSS palette using the Euclidean distance formula.
+`getNearestTailwindColors` is a utility function that calculates the nearest colors from the Tailwind CSS palette using the Euclidean distance formula.
 It allows customization of the color palette, filtering of specific colors, and choice of color space.

 This is very useful to quickly find an similar color in the Tailwind CSS palette even when you have a color in another format (e.g., hex, rgb, hsl).